-- 1. A copy of your most recent Federal tax return; - 2.
-If you did not file a Federal tax return, or if your Federal tax return does not properly reflect your current income, submit copies of consecutive pay statements (stubs) for a minimum of the past month, recent Form W-2, Form SSA-1099, or statements from your employers on business stationery showing salary or wages paid;

-3. If you are a student and not living with your parents or are not claimed as a dependent on your parents' Federal tax return, do not include your parents' incomes.
-You should only provide proof of your income or documentation that shows you are not required to file a Federal or state tax return, such as proof that you are a full-time student as supporting documentation:

-www.irs.gov/individuals/get-transcript.

-You may also use IRS Form 4506-T to request income tax transcripts, a Verification of Nonfiling, a copy of Form W-2, or Form 1099 Certain Government Payments from the IRS.
-If you reside and filed tax returns in a U.S. territory, submit the tax return transcript from the territory instead of a federal tax return transcript.

-To document your annual income, provide the following information:

 - 1. A transcript of your most recent Federal tax return from the IRS.
 You are not required to have the IRS certify the transcript or photocopy, but USCIS may later request a certified copy; - 2.
 If you filed a Federal tax return, and you have recently changed employment or had a change in salary, submit your Federal tax return transcript and copies of consecutive pay statements (stubs) for at least the past month.
-Pay statements (stubs) alone are not sufficient evidence.

-If you are unemployed and receiving unemployment compensation also submit a copy of IRS Form 1099-G. If you are not receiving unemployment compensation, submit a letter of termination from the employer;

-- 3. If you did not file a Federal tax return, submit a recent Form W-2, Form SSA-1099 (if Social Security is the only income received), or the most recent Social Security Statement indicating your earning record; - 4.
+Pay statements (stubs) alone are not sufficient evidence; - 3.
+If you are unemployed and receiving unemployment compensation also submit a copy of IRS Form 1099-G. If you are not receiving unemployment compensation, submit a letter of termination from the employer; - 4.
+If you did not file a Federal tax return, submit a recent Form W-2, Form SSA-1099 (if Social Security is the only income received), or the most recent Social Security Statement indicating your earning record; - 5.
 If you are a student and not living with your parents or are not claimed as a dependent on your parents' Federal tax return, do not include your parents' incomes.
-You should only provide proof of your income or documentation that shows you are not required to file a Federal or state tax return transcript, such as proof that you are a full-time student;

-- 4. If you are recently unemployed, and your annual income on your Federal tax return or other proof of income is above 150 percent of the Federal Poverty Guidelines, describe your particular situation that you believe qualifies you for a fee waiver in Part 5., Item Number 9.
-Provide information regarding any unemployment benefits you are currently receiving; - 5.
-If you do not have any income, financial support, or cannot provide evidence of income, describe your particular situation that you believe qualifies you for a fee waiver in Part 5., Item Number 9.
-If available, you may submit affidavits from, for example, religious institutions, non-profits, community-based organizations, or similarly recognized organizations, indicating that you are currently receiving some benefit or support from the organization verifying (or attesting to) your situation; and - 6.
-If you are filing Form I-485, Application to Register Permanent Residence or Adjust Status, based on SIJ classification, accompany the fee waiver request by evidence that the applicant was approved or filed for SIJ classification (for example, Form I-360, Petition for Amerasian, Widow(er), or Special Immigrant,; or a copy of Form I-797, Notice of Action, for Form I-360).
-SIJ Applicants seeking adjustment of status based on such classification are not required to complete Parts 4.
-6. of Form I-912 nor show proof of income.

-Item Number 6.
-Annual Income of All Household Members.
-Provide the annual income from all family members counted as part of your household.

-- 1. If a person lives with you, but does not contribute financial support to your household, then you should not include this person's income when calculating your household income. - 2.
-If you are separated or still married, but

-- 5. If you do not have any income, or cannot provide proof of your income, describe your particular situation in detail in Part 3., Item Number 9., and submit a Verification of Non-filing from the IRS.
-Also, if applicable, submit affidavits from religious institutions, non-profits, or community-based organizations verifying that the applicant is currently receiving some benefit or support from that entity and attesting to the applicant's financial situation; and - 6.
+You should only provide proof of your income or documentation that shows you are not required to file a Federal or state tax return transcript, such as proof that you are a full-time student; - 6.
+If you do not have any income, or cannot provide proof of your income, describe your particular situation in detail in Part 3., Item Number 12., and submit documentation from the IRS that indicates no tax transcripts and no W-2s were found (see IRS Form 4506-T). - 7.
+If you are homeless, submit documentation from the IRS that indicates no tax transcripts and no W-2s were found (see IRS Form 4506-T).
+If you are homeless and receiving support services, submit an affidavit from a religious institution, non-profit, or community-based organization verifying that you are currently receiving some benefit or support from that entity and attesting to your financial situation. - 8.
+If you already have or are applying for VAWA benefits or T or U nonimmigrant status, and due to your victimization, you do not have any income or cannot provide proof of income as required in the paragraph above, describe your situation in sufficient detail in Part 3., Item Number 12. to substantiate your inability to pay as well as your inability to obtain the required documentation.
+Additionally, provide any available documentation of your income, such as pay stubs or affidavits from religious institutions, non-profits, or other community-based organizations verifying that you are currently receiving some benefit or support from that entity and attesting to your financial situation. - 9.
 If you are filing Form I-485, Application to Register Permanent Residence or Adjust Status, based on SIJ classification, you must submit evidence that you were approved or filed for SIJ classification (for example, Form I-360, Petition for Amerasian, Widow(er), or Special Immigrant,; or a copy of Form I-797, Notice of Action, for Form I-360).
-If you are applying for adjustment of status based on SIJ classification, you are not required to complete Part 2. of Form I-912 or to show proof of income.
+If you are applying for adjustment of status or filing related forms based on SIJ classification, you are not required to complete Part 2. of Form I-912 or to show proof of income to request a fee waiver.

-Item Number 6.
-Annual Income of All Family Members.
+Item Number 9.
+Annual Income of All Family Household Members.
 Provide the annual income from all family members counted as part of your household.